rvarela11/fuel/README.md

 Need:

-Make application compatiable with safari and be mobile friendly.
+Make application compatible with safari and be mobile friendly.